Beyond-Finance/feature_map/README.md

 ## Usage: Assigning Features

-There are three ways to assign the feature for a source file using this gem.
+There are multiple ways to assign the feature for a source file using this gem.

 ### Directory-Based Assignment
 Directory based assignment allows for all files in that directory and all its sub-directories to be assigned to a single feature.
 To define this, add a `.feature` file inside that directory with the name of the feature as the contents of that file.